 Speech and Language Therapy

-Speech-Language Therapists also work with people who have swallowing problems, assessing and advising on their management, and giving therapy where appropriate.
+Speech-Language Therapists also work with people who have swallowing problems.
+They will asses and advise on management and give therapy where appropriate.
 Conditions which can lead to communication and/or swallowing problems include:

-- Progressive neuromuscular disorders (Parkinson's Disease, Motor Neurone Disease etc)
+• Progressive neurological disorders (Parkinson's Disease, Motor Neurone Disease etc)

 Hours:

 Hours are 8am to 4.30pm, Monday - Friday.
-Speech therapists work with both inpatients and outpatients.
+Speech-Language therapists work with both inpatients and outpatients, and in the community.

 Find us:

-Level 3 in C Block, near Ward 3.
+Level 3 in C Block.
 Shares a waiting room and receptionist with Audiology.
+Entrance via the main entrance to Base Hospital.

 Contact us: